jonhue/r404/README.md

 ### Rendering an error

 r404 automatically looks up templates in the `app/views/r404` directory.
+The `status` and `exception` (if passed) variables are available in your template.

 ### List of all error classes